MUTX Documentation

 - Press

-nto create a wallet, orito import one - Choose the network for the wallet
+nto create a wallet, orito import one - Pick the chain — Solana for this example.
+The full list of supported chains is in the Wallet Management page.

 - Press